-- Understand the relationship between Introductory Calculus and Vector Calculus - Engage in significant self-teaching of mathematics. - Effectively communicate mathematics.
+- Think both geometrically and algebraically about systems of linear equations - Understand aspects of how to apply linear algebra to scientific and mathematical problems - Understand the relationship between aspect theory and concrete examples - Engage in significant self-teaching of mathematics. - Effectively communicate mathematics.